AlchemistSimulator/Alchemist/site/content/reference/cli/_index.md

     buzz: 3
 ```

-The overrides are arbitatry, types can be changed and new varibales introduced.
+The overrides are arbitrary, types can be changed and new varibales introduced.

 ### Launcher Configuration